-Many children find it helpful to use lighthearted and concrete questions rather than the general "How was your day?".
+Rather than asking general question like, “how was your day?” try asking more lighthearted and concrete questions.
 As a parent, you could say, "let's share one good and one not-so-great thing that happened today.
 I can go first."

 Questions to ask your kids after school can include:

 - Did you get any compliments today?
 Did you give any compliments today?